mascaldotfr/sentinel/README.md

 ## Deploy

 The trainer just requires a webserver serving static files to run, everything is run client side.
-All the rest depends on a CoRT API server though.
+All the rest depends on a CoRT API server though; if you don't want to depend on the official server you gotta either edit `js/dist/bundle.js` or rebuild the bundle (see below).

 ## Development

-Unlike CoRT where use of nodejs is not wanted, Sentinel is compatible with all browsers more recent than Firefox 51 (on Windows XP!!1!), thanks to `eslint`, and javascript is as such bundled, with `js/src` used for modern sources, and `js/dist` used for public use.
+Unlike CoRT where using nodejs is not wanted, Sentinel is compatible with all browsers more recent than Firefox 51 (on Windows XP!!1!), thanks to `eslint`, and javascript is as such bundled, with `js/src` used for modern sources, and `js/dist` used for public use.